brevzin/cpp_proposals/3074_consexpr_union_lifetime/constexpr-union-lifetime.md

 Having had more time to consider it, I believe the library solution to be superior.

+## Existing Practice

+There are two similar features in other languages that I'm aware of.

+Rust has [`MaybeUninit<T>`](https://doc.rust-lang.org/std/mem/union.MaybeUninit.html) which is similar to what's proposed here as `std::uninitialized<T>`.

+Kotlin has a [`lateinit var`](https://kotlinlang.org/docs/properties.html#late-initialized-properties-and-variables) language feature, which is similar to some kind of language annotation (although additionally allows for checking whether it has been initialized, which the language feature would not provide).

 # Wording

 Add to [memory.syn]{.sref}: